navneet195/GrabDriver/README.md

 - Track your earnings easily in the app.
 - Get access to exclusive benefits, training and support.

-# Live Location Sharing
+# Driver Ride Accept and Live Location Sharing
 The primary feature of Live Location Sharing.
 Live Location Sharing is useful for:

 Workforce productivity apps with messaging and customer support capabilities Peer-to-peer marketplaces for cab services
 Ridesharing and carpooling apps like grab
-It helps solve the user's anxiety of “where are you⁉️”.
+It helps solve the user's anxiety of “where are you”.

 ![[Watch Demo](https://www.youtube.com/watch?v=Rxtiq3PBpEo)](https://img.youtube.com/vi/Rxtiq3PBpEo/0.jpg)